• Lightfall

 Cranbourne Gardens

 The road between Cranbourne Gardens and South Gippsland Highway, Ballarto Road east, is currently under roadworks.
 Detours are in place to the Gardens entrance.
-Entry through Ballarto Road west is from Frankston-Cranbourne Road at the intersection including Pearcedale Road.
+Entry through Ballarto Road west is from Cranbourne-Frankston Road at the intersection including Pearcedale Road.

 Royal Botanic Gardens Cranbourne offers a natural bushland experience alongside the Australian Garden, an award-winning, contemporary botanic garden celebrating the beauty and diversity of Australian landscapes and flora and featuring over 100,000 plants from 1,900 plant varieties.